 After a short, but steep, descent, the trail joins a closed road to reach the summit of the appropriately named Grassy Hill at 647 metres above

-catchment and streams that run through the Tai Po Kau plantation.
-The vistas from the top are tremendous – weather permitting: Beyond
+catchment and streams that run through the Tai Po Kau Nature Reserve. weather permitting, the vistas from the top are tremendous: Beyond

 While ascending Grassy Hill was a “stepless” affair, descending the hill will be a good work-out for your knees….
 However, just before

-reaching Lead Mine Pass, we join another closed road for a more enjoyable walk-out along a partially shaded winding forest track.
+reaching Lead Mine Pass, we join a partially shaded forest track for a more enjoyable walk-out.

-Officially, this hike ends at the Tai Po Market train station, but you are welcome to join your hike leader for a great Thai lunch at the municipal
+Officially, this hike ends at the Tai Po Market railway station, but you are welcome to join your hike leader for a great Thai lunch at the